devashishtiwa/Cluster_algorithms_Ising_model/README.md

 $Features$

 - Implements the Metropolis algorithm for efficient Monte Carlo sampling
+- Compares the sampling with both the Wolff and SW Algorithm
 - Utilizes Numba JIT compilation for accelerated performance
 - Computes energy, magnetization, and specific heat of the system
 - Allows customization of lattice size, number of Monte Carlo sweeps, temperature range, and external magnetic field strength